ordina-jworks/ordina-jworks.github.io/_posts/2016-04-22-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

     > Currently not supported but we are open to it.
 Feel free to create a suggestions ticket at the [GitHub project](https://github.com/lagom/lagom).

-- Don't you think it's a bad idea to only support ConductR for production deployments?
+- Don't you think it is a bad idea to only support ConductR for production deployments?
 What about pet projects of single developers?
 This makes it less appealing to motivate people to pick up Lagom compared to for example Spring Cloud and Netflix OSS.

     > It is in the strategic planning of Lightbend to push ConductR forward as the main solution for your production environment.